frirasyidi/frirasyidi.github.io/_posts/2023-12-06-when-tested-enough.md

 Instead of testing sporadically and without knowing if the condition is tested enough …

-- $6 should get 5% discount
+- $6 should get a 5% discount
-- $10 should get 5% discount
+- $10 should get a 5% discount
-- $13 should get 10% discount
+- $13 should get a 10% discount
-- $34 should get 10% discount
+- $34 should get a 10% discount
-- $88 should get 10% discount
+- $88 should get a 10% discount
-- $120 should get 15% discount
+- $120 should get a 15% discount
-- $400 should get 15% discount
+- $400 should get a 15% discount

 … the technique allows clarity in defining "enough" by demanding exactly 5 tests to ensure all conditions are tested:

-- $0.5 should result in invalid
+- $0.5 should be invalid
-- $6 should get 5% discount
+- $6 should get a 5% discount
-- $34 should get 10% discount
+- $34 should get a 10% discount
-- $400 should get 15% discount
+- $400 should get a 15% discount
-- $700 should result in invalid
+- $700 should be invalid

 #### Step by step